wp-plugins/shopsquad/readme.txt

 * Search for 'shopsquad' and click 'Install' and then 'Activate Plugin'

-* In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.
+* In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username and areas of advice.

 = The hard way =